ahvShiro/ahvShiro/README.md

 ### `About me`

-- 💻 Interning as a developer @ iCode Group
+- 💻 IT Support @ Colégio Paroquial
 - 🎓 Undergrad student in Software Engineering @ IFPR (5th/8 semesters)
 - 🇧🇷 Brazilian who speaks English (B1) and a bit of Japanese
 - 🎸 Bassist/guitarist and musician in my spare time